 If you or someone you know is in the hospital or at home recovering, this page is intended to provide more information to help you understand the topic as accidents involving pedestrians are becoming more commonplace.

 Being hit by a car often results in the person on the ground or pavement.
-Even if at low speed, hitting the ground may cause a more severe injury if an individual’s head makes contact.
+Even if it happens at low speed, hitting the ground may cause a more severe injury if an individual’s head makes contact.
 What may seem like a headache could be a concussion or brain injury; all are invisible and require a doctor’s visit to ensure proper healing.

 If you have been involved in an accident or recently witnessed an accident, dial 911 and encourage the individual to seek medical attention.

-pedestrian-accidentsPedestrian Rights and Responsibility
+Pedestrian Rights and Responsibility

 The laws regarding pedestrians are similar across most states: pedestrians have the right of way in crosswalks, on public and private sidewalks, and on roads and highways.
-Yet even though they have the right of way, a pedestrian must look out for oncoming cars and act carefully towards them.
+Yet even though they have the right of way, a pedestrian must look out for oncoming cars and act carefully toward them.

-This means, a pedestrian jaywalking in the street during rush hour traffic would not be exercising a reasonable duty of care.
+This means a pedestrian jaywalking in the street during rush hour traffic would not be exercising a reasonable duty of care.
 The driver who sees this could slam on their brakes, potentially causing a more serious car accident by attempting to avoid a person in the street.

 Statistics from the National Highway Traffic Safety Administration show those who are at the greatest risk for pedestrian accidents are:

-• people ages 65 and older
+- people ages 65 and older

-• children
+- children

-• people under the influence of drugs or alcohol
+- people under the influence of drugs or alcohol

 Pedestrian Accident Injuries

-Smaller children struck by cars have a higher risk for traumatic brain injury, as well as chest and upper body injuries.
+Smaller children struck by cars have a higher risk for traumatic brain injury, as well as chest and upper-body injuries.
 Cervical spine dislocations are another common result of a child being hit by a car.

 Brain injuries, concussions, and other serious trauma that can be caused even by a low-speed impact should be carefully monitored.
 Simply falling to the ground can result in a head injury that requires a doctor’s care and follow up.

-As recent as February 3rd of 2016, a pedestrian was fatally killed by a tractor-trailer in Darien off the 1-95 Interstate.
+Recently, a pedestrian was fatally killed by a tractor-trailer in Darien off the 1-95 Interstate.
 A similar incident occurred later the same month when a man was struck by a car on Harris Avenue in Brooklyn, CT.

 If you or a loved one has been hit by a car, a pedestrian accident lawyer may help you secure compensation for medical expenses, as well as pain and suffering.
 At The Flood Law Firm, we are those attorneys.
 We dedicate our practice to helping Connecticut residents seek the justice they deserve under the law.